yusongsh/yusongsh/README.md

 #### Skills and Experience 👨‍💻

-- 🔭 I’m currently working on building my Portfolio
+- 🔭 I’m currently working on building my Portfolio V2.0
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Gatsby and Contentful
-- 👯 I’m looking to collaborate with UX designers
+- 👯 I’m looking to collaborate with UX/UI designers, photographers, or anyone who has a project in mind.
-- 🤔 I’m looking for help with Redux
-- 💬 Ask me about UI/UX Design, Photography, Food, NBA...
+- 💬 Ask me about UI/UX Design, Photography, Frontend development
 - 📫 How to reach me: Check the links above
 - ⚡ Fun fact: Let me think abou it...